 In order for you to fully understand my perspective while you read this blog, I think it helps to know a little about me.
 First of all, my name is Eric, I’m 29, and I currently live in Chicago (Illinois).
-I’m currently a full-time CPA (accountant at a large, international law firm), but I have entrepreneurial dreams and I’m slowly starting to act on them.
+I’m currently a full-time CPA (specifically, an accountant at a large international law firm), but I’ve always had entrepreneurial dreams and periodically do act on them.

-I’ll start with high school.
+To give you a complete picture of where I’m coming from “professionally,” I’ll go all the way back to high school.
 I never really had a “normal” high school job, but I wanted to combine my hobby with some kind of income stream, however minimal that was.
 I was (and am) very interested in computers and technology in general.
 Back then, I built computers for everyone in my family, and was known to family and friends as someone who could always be called upon to repair computer issues.

 This led to a logical fit for a job – I put advertisements all over my town and had my family and friends spread the word that I was repairing computers.
 I didn’t get a ton of business, but I charged $30/hour, so what little work I did have amounted to enough money for a 16 year old kid.